Determining wave equations in holographic QCD from Wilsonian renormalization group: Bound states in 3D Scalar theory and gauge theory

-\emph{At nontrivial fixed point}: For the 3$d$ scalar theory, there exists the Wilson-Fisher fixed point which gives a nontrivial energy scaling behavior.
-The elaborated studies on the determination of the scaling exponent~\cite{Balog:2019rrg,Baldazzi:2021ydj} have shown that $\theta_m \sim 1.59$.
-We find \al{ U(z) = 4z^{2}\frac{\p^2_{z^2} (\bar m_*^2+c_m z^{\theta_m})}{\bar m_*^2+c_m z^{\theta_m}} \sim z^{-2+\theta_m}\,, } where we have assumed that $c_m$ is a small perturbative parameter around the nontrivial fixed point and have taken the lowest order of the expansion in terms of $c_m$.
-The Schr\"odinger equation with the potential $\sim 1/z^{2-\theta_m}$ could entail some unusual bound states.
-The numerical computations actually have suggested some bound states exist in 3$d$ $\phi^4$ theory~\cite{Caselle:2000yx,Rose:2016wqz,Horak:2020eng}, which coincides with what we found here.
+For the 3D scalar theory, there exists the Wilson-Fisher fixed point being an IR fixed point and there is only one relevant coupling that gives a nontrivial energy scaling behavior for all correlations.
+For the two point correlation function with $\delta=d_i=2$ we have \al{ U(z) =\frac{\p_{z} ^2 (\bar m_*^2 +c_m z^{\theta_m})}{\bar m_*^2 +c_m z^{\theta_m}} \sim z^{-2+\theta_m}\,, } where we have assumed that $c_m$ is a small perturbative parameter around the nontrivial fixed point and have taken the lowest order of the expansion in terms of $c_m$.
+The elaborated studies on the determination of the scaling exponent have shown that $\theta_m \sim 1.59$ ~\cite{Balog:2019rrg,Baldazzi:2021ydj}.
+The Schr\"odinger equation with the potential $\sim 1/z^{2-\theta_m}$ then entails some unusual bound states.
+The numerical computations actually have suggested some bound states exist in 3D $\phi^4$ theory~\cite{Caselle:2000yx,Rose:2016wqz,Horak:2020eng}, which coincides with what we found here.
 The additional bound states can survive between $d=2$ to $d=4$ as the interval of the dimension for occurring the nontrivial fixed point, which also verifies the numerical computation~\cite{Rose:2016wqz}.

 To demonstrate our approach, we show a few eigenvalues by solving the Schr\"odinger equation \eqref{eq: Schrodinger equation} with the potential \eqref{eq: non-trivial potential} for $J=0$ which yields $L^2=7/2$ in $d=3$.
 To do this, we need to fix two parameters.
 One of them is the coefficient, denoted here by $\gamma$, in the potential, i.e. $U(z)= \gamma z^{2-\theta_m}$.
 Although we cannot determine the exact value of $\gamma$, we here would infer from the typical order of the fixed point value $m_*^2\sim {\mathcal O}(1)$ and a small perturbation parameter $c_m$ that $\gamma$ is of order of $0.1$.
 The potential \eqref{eq: non-trivial potential} is valid around the fixed point.
 Therefore, there must be a cutoff scale $z_\text{cut}= 1/k_\text{cut}$ where the mass parameter starts to deviate from the scaling regime with $\theta_m=1.59$ under the RG evolution.
 In this study, we set $\gamma=-0.15$ and similarly to the hard wall model~\cite{Polchinski:2001tt,Karch:2006pv}, we set $z_\text{cut}=10$ and solve the Schr\"odinger equation with the boundary condition $\psi(z_\text{cut})=0$ .